Robust feedback control of collisional plasma dynamics in presence of uncertainties: Numerical experiments

-We now consider the case in which the magnetic field is computed as the solution of a control problem aimed at minimizing the percentage of mass reaching the lower and upper boundaries of the domain.
-To this end, we assume that the spatial region where the control is active is divided into $ N_c $ horizontal cells, and we set $ N_c = 4 $, unless otherwise specified.
-The maximum control magnitude is fixed at $ M = 50 $, and the control parameters are chosen as follows: $ \alpha_\text{x} = 5 $, $ \beta_\text{x} = 2 $, $ \alpha_\text{v} = 15 $, $ \beta_\text{v} = 12 $, and $ \gamma = 2.5 \times 10^{-3} $.
+We then examined the correlation between the pairs $(\alpha_\textrm{x},\beta_\textrm{x})$ and $(\alpha_\textrm{v},\beta_\textrm{v})$.
+The thermal energy at the boundaries remained essentially constant across all parameter combinations; accordingly, the corresponding plots are omitted for brevity.
+Other tests will be conducted later in this section to assess the effectiveness of the strategy as the maximum control strength and the initial temperature vary. \\\\ In the numerical experiments below, the parameters are specified as follows.
+The maximum control magnitude is fixed at $M = 50$, and the control parameters are chosen as follows: $ \alpha_\text{x} = 5 $, $ \beta_\text{x} = 2 $, $ \alpha_\text{v} = 15 $, $ \beta_\text{v} = 12 $, and $ \gamma = 2.5 \times 10^{-3} $.
 The target position is set to $ \hat{y} = 0.75 $, in order to drive the mass toward the center of the domain.
 Unless stated otherwise, the operator $ \mathcal{P}(\cdot) $ is defined as in equation~\eqref{eq:R_max}.
 The temperature at the boundaries is computed as

 for any $ i = 1, \ldots, N_z $, where $ \rho_b^n(\cdot) $ and $ \mathcal{E}_b^n(\cdot) $ are defined in equations~\eqref{eq:energy}–\eqref{eq:mass_boundary}.
 Figures~\ref{fig:sod2D_control_Bmax_nu0}–\ref{fig:sod2D_control_Bmax_nu10}–\ref{fig:sod2D_control_Bmax_nu1000} show the controlled dynamics for three different collisional regimes: $ \nu = 0 $, $ \nu = 10 $, and $ \nu = 1000 $.
 In each figure, the first row displays snapshots of the mean density at times $ t = 0.5 $, $ t = 0.75 $, and $ t = 1 $.
 The mean trajectories of four randomly selected particles are shown in white, with their initial positions highlighted in red.
 The second row shows slices of the mean density function at $ x = 0.75 $, corresponding to the same time instants, with the associated standard deviation represented as a shaded area.
 Additionally, the values of the magnetic field $ B(t,\xx) $ in each cell $ C_k $ are displayed using a colorbar.